fluffybear123/TESLA-DAC/README.md

 ## Overview

-Our Standard DAO Framework allows people to create Decentralized Autonomous Organizations (DAOs) governed by the code in this repository written immutably to the blockchain.
+Our Standard TESLA-DAC® Framework allows people to create Decentralized Autonomous Corporations (DACs) governed by the code in this repository written immutably to the blockchain.

-We are making the Standard DAO Framework we developed free and open source, so it can be reused by anyone wishing to put together a transparent organization where governance and decision making systems are immutably programmed in the Ethereum blockchain.
+We are making the Standard TESLA-DAC® Framework we developed free and open source, so it can be reused by anyone wishing to put together a transparent organization where governance and decision making systems are immutably programmed in the Ethereum blockchain.
 This code been reviewed by hundreds of pairs of eyes from our community and by one of the most respected auditing companies in the world, Deja Vu.

-This DAO model is open source under the LGPL, so it can be reused by anyone wishing to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.
+This TESLA-DAC® model is open source under the LGPL, so it can be reused by anyone wishing to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.

-Note: Although the word "contract" is used in The DAO’s code, the term is a programming convention and is not being used as a legal term of art.
+Note: Although the word "contract" is used in The TESLA-DAC®’s code, the term is a programming convention and is not being used as a legal term of art.
 The term is a programming convention, not a representation that the code is in and of itself a legally binding and enforceable contract.
 If you have questions about legal enforceability, consult with legal counsel.